International Date Line: Circumnavigating the globe

-Failing to do this would make their time inaccurate to the local time.
+Moving forward or back 24 hours generally also implies a one day date change.

-The Arab geographer Abulfeda (1273–1331) predicted that circumnavigators would accumulate a one-day offset to the local date.
-This phenomenon was confirmed in 1522 at the end of the Magellan–Elcano circumnavigation (1519–1522), the first successful circumnavigation.
+The 14th-century Arab geographer Abulfeda predicted that circumnavigators would accumulate a one-day offset to the local date.
+This phenomenon was confirmed in 1522 at the end of the Magellan–Elcano expedition, the first successful circumnavigation.
 After sailing westward around the world from Spain, the expedition called at Cape Verde for provisions on Wednesday, 9 July 1522 (ship's time).
 However, the locals told them that it was actually Thursday, 10 July 1522.
 The crew was surprised, as they had recorded each day of the three-year journey without omission.
 Cardinal Gasparo Contarini, the Venetian ambassador to Spain, was the first European to give a correct explanation of the discrepancy.